Chart Color Schemes

 Housing

-Oakdowns is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Oakdowns is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Oakdowns, as per the latest Census evaluation, 97.8% of dwellings were houses with the remaining 2.2% comprising semi-detached, apartments, and other dwellings.
-This compares to Hobart metro's 93.4% houses and 6.6% other dwellings.
+The dwelling structure in Oakdowns, as per the latest Census, consisted of 97.8% houses and 2.2% other dwellings (including semi-detached, apartments, 'other' dwellings).
+In contrast, Hobart metro had 85.3% houses and 14.7% other dwellings.
 Home ownership in Oakdowns stood at 21.8%, with mortgaged dwellings at 50.5% and rented ones at 27.7%.
-The median monthly mortgage repayment was $1,517, lower than Hobart metro's average of $1,538.
-Median weekly rent in Oakdowns was $400, higher than Hobart metro's $350.
-Nationally, Oakdowns' mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment in the area was $1,517, aligning with Hobart metro's average, while the median weekly rent was $400, compared to Hobart metro's $350.
+Nationally, Oakdowns' mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing